-You can read up on the niceties of 3D NAND in those reviews, but to make a long story short—it should provide far longer life than current single-layer MLC.
+You can read up on the niceties of 3D NAND in those reviews, but to make a long story short—it provides greater data density than current single-layer SLC or MLC.
 The T1 carries a three-year warranty, which is good for an external drive that’s likely to be subjected to a lot of physical abuse.
-But it doesn’t back up my notions about longevity.
-Samsung hasn’t given the drive a TBW (TeraBytes Written, i.e. the amount of data that can be written before drive failure.) rating yet, but best guess is that it should be similar to the 850EVO—75TBW for the 250GB and 150TBW for the larger models.
+Samsung hasn’t assigned the drive a TBW (TeraBytes Written, i.e. the amount of data that can be written before drive failure.) rating yet, but best guess is that it should be similar to the 850EVO—75TBW for the 250GB and 150TBW for the larger models.

 Now for the somewhat bad news.
 The T1, though average-priced in SSD terms, is still 60 cents a gigabyte.
 The 250GB version is $179.99, the 500GB is $299.99, and the 1TB model is $599.99.
 That’s far more than a portable hard drive.
 If you’re looking for capacity on the cheap, the venerable spinning platters are still your best bet.

 One other complaint.
 Samsung likes to play games with software such as the RAPID disk caching provided with their internal SSDs.
 When you first run the T1, you must run a utility that sets up the drive and enables/disables the onboard encryption.
 No problem.
 However, I wound up with something called the Samsung Portable SSD Daemon running in the background on my computer.
 It was located in a subfolder in the Program Data folder area—not where executables are supposed to run from.